Garretb10/CS-250/README.md

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

--Interpreting user needs invlolves understanding the customer's needs, and how to apply these needs to into a prorgam.
+- Interpreting user needs invlolves understanding the customer's needs, and how to apply these needs to into a prorgam.
 User stories are made for this exact reason, as they serve as an efficient way to gather feedback and understand what improvements are needed in the program.
 It allows a much better structure for the developing team to know what to create or improve off of.

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?